pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_s3cmd/guide.en-gb.md

 Secret Key: `<secret_key>`
 Default Region [US]: `<region_in_lowercase>`

-Use "s3.amazonaws.com" for S3 Endpoint and not modify it to the target Amazon S3.
+Use "s3.amazonaws.com" for S3 Endpoint and do not modify it to the target Amazon S3.
 S3 Endpoint [s3.amazonaws.com]: `s3.<region_in_lowercase>.io.cloud.ovh.net`

 Use "%(bucket)s.s3.amazonaws.com" to the target Amazon S3. "%(bucket)s" and "%(location)s" vars can be used